E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Analyse_Tools/readme.rst

   tail conf.gro | awk '(NF==3){print $1/2.0,$2/2.0,$3/2.0}'

-How to mask the configuration for setting it up for the AdResS simulation:
+How to mask the configuration for setting it up for the AdResS simulation.
+A straigh forward way is using `VOTCA <http://www.votca.org/tutorials>`_ :

 ::